DFHack/dfhack/README.rst

 showmood
 ========
-Shows items needed for current strange mood.
+Shows all items needed for the currently active strange mood.

 stockpiles
 ==========
-Copies the parameters of the currently highlighted stockpile to the custom stockpile settings.
-Basically a way to copy stockpiles easily.
+Copies the parameters of the currently highlighted stockpile to the custom stockpile settings and switches to custom stockpile placement mode, effectively allowing you to copy/paste stockpiles easily.

 ssense / stonesense
 ===================